Tel Saki and the Yom Kippur War

 Directions: Enter “Tel Saki” into Waze.

-On October 6, on Yom Kippur day, at 2.00 pm exactly, Syria and Egypt attacked simultaneously on the Golan Heights and Sinai Peninsula.
+On October 6 1973, on Yom Kippur day at 2.00 pm, Syria and Egypt attacked simultaneously on the Golan Heights and Sinai Peninsula.
 Israel was unprepared.
-This was not because it did not know about Egyptian and Syrian war preparations but because it chose to ignore the many warnings it was receiving.
-There was hubris among the influential leadership of the Israel Defense Forces (IDF), and a belief, particularly in the Intelligence branch, that Egypt and Syria were not ready for war.
-This hubris prevented a preemptive air attack that could have destroyed the Egyptian army waiting to cross the Suez Canal and neutralized the deadly SAMS missiles on the Egyptian border.
+This was not because it did not know about Egyptian and Syrian war preparations, but because it chose to ignore them.
+There was hubris among the leadership of the Israel Defense Forces (IDF), and a belief, particularly in the Intelligence branch, that Egypt and Syria were not ready for war.
+The Chief of Military Intelligence even refused to activate sophisticated listening devices planted in the communication system of the Egyptian command lest they be exposed.
+This hubris prevented a preemptive air attack that could have destroyed the Egyptian army as it was waiting to cross the Suez Canal and neutralized the deadly SAMS missiles on the Egyptian border.

-The Israelis had 3,000 troops, 180 tanks and 60 artillery pieces facing off against 28,000 Syrian troops, 800 tanks and 600 artillery pieces.
-In addition, the Syrians deployed two armored divisions from the second day onwards.
-In both locations, the Israelis elected to stay put and fight despite the overwhelming odds.
+The Israelis had 3,000 troops, 180 tanks and 60 artillery pieces in the Golan facing off against 28,000 Syrian troops, 800 tanks and 600 artillery pieces.
+The Syrians also deployed two armored divisions from the second day onwards.
+In both locations, the Israelis elected to stay put and fight despite overwhelming odds.

-At the Quneitra Gap, Israeli tanks were able to hold the Syrian advance and the Syrians withdrew after 3 days of battle.
-During this time, the Syrians lost over 500 tanks and armored personnel carriers while Israel lost 60 to 80 armored vehicles.
+At the Quneitra Gap, Israeli tanks were able to hold off the Syrian advance and the Syrians withdrew after 3 days of battle.
+During this time, the Syrians lost over 500 tanks and armored personnel carriers, while Israel lost 60 to 80 armored vehicles.
 One source describes what the Prime Minister Golda Meir saw through her binoculars when she viewed what would later be called the Valley of Tears: “. . . . the distant valley strewn with the hideous debris of war: pulverized howitzers, blown-out trucks, banged up armored personnel carriers, burned-out tanks punched through with bull’s eyes, some still smoldering – and the dead.
 The stench of death, cordite, diesel and exhaust was overwhelming.”

 Overlooking Syrian territory from the bunkers.

-A reconstruction of the battle here.
+A reconstruction of the fighting here.